Logo

 Workshop on analyzing and interpreting neural networks for NLP

-The sixth edition of BlackboxNLP will be co-located with EMNLP, in Singapore on December 7 2023.
+The seventh edition of BlackboxNLP will be co-located with EMNLP, in Miami on November 15, 2024.

 News